How to find a same-sex friendly marriage celebrant? (For queer, same sex & LGBTQ weddings!)

 Like many of my colleagues, I'm thrilled I can finally, and legally, marry all couples, equally.
 However, finding the right wedding suppliers can be tricky.
 I believe that choosing a celebrant you feel comfortable with is particularly important as it's the most intimate part of the day.

-Amy and Rachael got married surrounded by lout cheering from their family and friends.
-It was such an emotional build up to their wedding day and I loved working with them to capture their story and make sure it was all presented with the the right tone.
+Amy and Rachael (below) got married surrounded by loud cheering from their family and friends.
+It was such an emotional build up to their wedding day and I loved working with them to capture their story and make sure it was all presented with the the perfect way for them!

 Amy & Rachael's wedding day was full of fun, love & family